-April’s pond tips are about the various types of material you can use to make a pond with.
 The commonest means of retaining water for a pond is a flexible liner.
 This has lots of advantages – it is relatively cheap and will take pretty much any shape that you want.
-The key thing is to get the best liner you can afford and to get an underlay to put behind it to protect the liner from stones or sharp objects.
-If you get a liner that has butyl in it then it will stay flexible at low temperatures and will be easy to install.
+The key thing is to get the best liner you can afford.
+You should also install an underlay beneath the liner to protect it from stones or sharp objects.
+If you get a liner that has butyl in it then it will stay flexible at low temperatures.
+This will make it easier to install.

-Another means of creating a pool is to buy a preformed one.
-This will definitely hold water but is not as easy to put in as you might think.
-It is not straightforward to backfill behind it once it is in the ground and once it is full it tends to settle so that one end sticks out of the water.
+Another means of creating a pond is to buy a preformed one.
+This will definitely hold water, but is not as easy to install as you might think.
+It is not always straightforward to backfill behind a preformed pool once it is in the ground.
+Once it is full, it tends to settle, so that one end may end up sticking out of the water.

-Another way of doing it is to pour concrete.
-This has lots of disadvantages.
-The main one is that over time it tends to crack and once this happens it is not easy to seal.
-Another is that a certain amount of lime will come out of the concrete and may affect the pH of the water.
-Lots of the concrete pools I have seen have been a result of the builder doing the extension having a ton or two of concrete left over and a digger on site to dig a hole!
+Another way of building a pond or pool, it is to pour concrete.
+This method can have lots of disadvantages.
+The main one being, that concrete tends to crack over time, and once this happens it is not easy to seal.
+Another potential problem is that a certain amount of lime will come out of the concrete.
+This can affect the pH balance of the water.

-Having said all that some of the best little ponds I have seen have been Belfast sinks dug into the ground with two or three resident frogs and lots of native plants.
-The main thing is to go ahead and put some water into your garden, and spring is a great time to do it.
+At the other end of the scale, some of the best little ponds I have seen, have been in Belfast sinks dug into the ground, with lots of native plants and two or three resident frogs.
+The main thing is to go ahead and put some water into your garden, and Spring is a great time to do it.